 Live concerts are in a problematic situation with few options to choose from, besides livestreaming.
 In Oklahoma, the band Flaming Lips held a concert where audience and band were encapsuled by plastic bubbles that could include up to three people.

 Needless to say, that these tools are not a substitute for the physical experience of visiting a museum or dancing in a crowd of people, but at least they are efforts to stay open for visitors and adapt to the current situation.

 The COVID-19 crisis will affect the consumption of music, accelerating the use of paid streaming services, a trend visible even before the pandemic and that will therefore even more change spending habits by consumers in the long-term.

 Many upcoming as well as senior artist are struggling to cope with the financial bottleneck they find themselves in.
-Initiatives like “Artist against Corona” try to fight the negative implications of the pandemic and lack of support by governments, by selling tickets for virtual theatres, poetry slams, comedy and other genres.
+Initiatives like “Artist against Corona” try to fight the negative implications of the pandemic and lack of support by governments by selling tickets for virtual theatres, poetry slams, comedy and other genres.

 While the societal value of culture is held in high esteem, this time of crisis shows that at least some of it is a lip service.
-And although physical distancing is a necessary tool in the fight against COVID-19, the effect of the absence of culture activities as a balancing tool for our collective mental health is often overlooked.
+And although physical distancing is a necessary tool in the fight against COVID-19, the impact of the absence of culture activities as a balancing tool for our collective mental health is often overlooked.

 And if you can’t hold the frustration to yourself any longer and you feel mentally strained, visit lookslikeyouneediceland.com.
 It’s an application that lets you scream into your phone, laptop or tablet by pushing a yellow button.
 Your outcry of frustration will be played on a speaker in the wilderness of Iceland and thus released from your own four lockdown walls.